 Bulldogs should be primarily indoors.
 If you wish to have an outdoor dog, you will need to choose a different breed.
 Bulldogs can get easily overheated, even in the mildest of weather conditions.
 They love to sun bathe, and need plenty of water.
 They should not be left outdoors in the sun for long periods of time.
 Many bulldog owners lose their bulldogs due to this tragedy.

 One problem- or blessing, whichever you wish to call it with bulldogs is that they are so darn tough!!!
 If something is wrong with them, you will not know unless you are paying attention.
 They need you to watch over them, keep them from harm.
 You do not want your bully to get overheated, and you want to make sure they eat and drink enough everyday, just as you would for a child.
 Bulldogs tend to just keep going, and if YOU forget to feed them, or if YOU forget to give them water, they will most likely not even remind you, or show any obvious signs of hunger or thirst.
 If they get too hot, they will pant, but they will not get out of the sun.
-Even bulldogs who have just had major surgery or a c-section are ready to play the very next day.
-So then you have to keep them isolated so they will RELAX!
-Silly bullies!
+Even bulldogs who have just had major surgery are ready to play the very next day.
+So then you have to keep them isolated so they will relax.

 English Bulldogs have many common health issues.
 Most reputable breeders try to breed these problems out of their lines, to reduce the likelyhood of their occurrence.
 Here is a list of common issues.

 - Brachycephalic Syndrome